dankelley/oce/cran-comments.md

 ## Local Tests

-Local MacOS-12.5(beta) with R 4.2.1 and also R Under development (unstable) (2022-06-27 r82528): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.8Mb.
+Local MacOS-13(Ventura beta) with R 4.2.1 and also R Under development (unstable) (2022-06-27 r82528): no ERRORs, no WARNINGs, and 2 NOTEs, one naming the author the other reporting that sub-directories were of size of 1MB or
+more: R 3.0Mb, data 1.0Mb, doc 2.0Mb, and help 3.8Mb.

 ## Remote Windows Checks